kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

           ?claim in:claimCloseDate ?close_date
   ```
 2.  *Graph modeling gives explicit names to foreign keys:* There is a reason we teach database modeling to
-    in datagase courses using graph-based models, such as Entity-Relationship or UML models.
+    in database courses using graph-based models, such as Entity-Relationship or UML models.
 First, humans think of the world
     as objects/entities and their relationships.
-In some sense, these are higher-level models where we notions such as foreign keys
+In some sense, these are higher-level models where relationships
-    to express constraints are made explicit and given explicit names.
+    between objects are denoted explicitly with explicit names (instead of as less explicit foreign key constraints).
     For example, the implicit connection between Claims and
     Catastrophes through the `FOREIGN KEY (Catastrophe_Identifier) REFERENCES Catastrophe(Catastrophe_Identifier)`
     constraint was given an explicit English name: `hasCatastrophe` in the ontology.
 This explicitness may make
     it easier for LLMs to understand the schema and generate SPARQL queries.

-I will raise several high-level questions that I think are important.
-Before that there is however a more immediate
+Before these two hypotheses to check, there is however a more immediate
 reason the authors of this paper may have obtained such major differences between the two approaches they tried.
 Intentionally or unintentionally, their ontology is simplified significantly compared to the relational schema they have.
 For example, the Claim relation has `Claim_Reopen_Date` and `Claim_Status_Code` properties which are removed from ontology.